 Four hours.
 Prerequisite: One other course in philosophy or permission of the instructor.
 This course explores the thought of key figures in the development of Western thought from the dawn of philosophy in the 6th century B.C.E. to the rise of modernity.
 The emphasis of the course is on understanding the relevance of the philosophical thought of the past to the challenges of the contemporary world.
 The course includes but is not necessarily limited to the following thinkers, traditions, and schools of thought: Pre-Socratics, Socrates, Plato, Aristotle, Hellenistic philosophers, medieval philosophy (especially Augustine and Aquinas), and Renaissance humanism.

-Gen Ed: MV, Ol
+Gen Ed: MV, Ql ginning of the modern period to the present.
+The emphasis of the course is on understanding the relevance of early modern and contemporary philosophical thought to enduring questions about the human condition.
+Students in the course develop a creative project applying one or more philosophers' ideas to a contemporary problem.
+The course includes but is not necessarily limited to the following thinkers, traditions, and schools of thought: Descartes, Continental rationalism, British empiricism, Kant, idealism, existentialism, and analytic philosophy.
+Gen Ed: MV, Ql